 Breakout Zone Strategy

-Breakout Zones are one of the most popular SR modes found with Lux Algo.
+Breakout Zones are one of the most popular SR modes found within the Lux SR & Patterns Premium toolkit.
 They provide areas of supply and demand / support and resistance.
 When used with confirmation signals they provide real time levels that can be traded to filter false signals and pinpoint entries to once again obtain maximum profits.
 In the image below we see this in action.

 At location 1 in the figure above we see 2 red arrows after our strong sell signal.
 These are areas where the price retested the resistance.
 This provides the perfect re-entry points for the trade.
 The price cleanly bounces off of the 2 resistances and continues on its downward journey.

 At location 2 we see a normal buy signal.
 The signal may not be of interest as it was not above a zone nor was it a strong buy signal.

 At location 3 we see a strong buy signal which may be of more interest to the trader.
 We then see a sharp upwards move smashing through the zone.

 At location 4 the price finds resistance at the previous zone.
 We also see an exit signal denoted with an x.
 This would be a great area to exit a previous long position.